• Skip to primary navigation

 You can easily make your bubble foam colorful!
 We love adding liquid watercolors to our bubble foam, but you can also use food coloring or children’s paint.

-Tip: if you’re going to make two or more colors, use analogous colors* to avoid it looking muddy.
+Tip: if you’re going to make 2+ colors, use colors that pair well together to avoid muddy colors.

 A close up shot of a cup filled and overflowing with red and blue bubble foam, in the center of a large shallow container.